Laboratory Reporting and Enforcement Guidelines

 - LFS maintains confidentiality of all submitted documents.
 LFS does not comment on investigations in progress to avoid compromising the investigation and to protect privacy.

-- To expedite processing of your complaint, please download and complete the LFS Complaint form.
+- To expedite processing of your complaint, please download and complete the

 To ensure compliance with reporting regulations, Laboratory Field Services provides information about SARS-CoV-2/COVID-19